treeform/jsony/README.md

 ### `proc newHook()` Can be used to populate default values.

 Some times absence of a field means it should have a default value.
-Normally hits would just be Nim's default value for the variable type.
+Normally this would just be Nim's default value for the variable type.
 But with the newHook() you can setup the object with defaults before the main parsing happens.

 ```nim
 type